Top 10 Hardest Instruments to Play

 I eventually settled on another reed maker, charging $35 per reed, and I've always been satisfied.
 That's right, $35 per reed!
 Reeds last about two to three weeks or around 10 hours of playing time.
 They are extremely finicky.
 They change every day depending on the weather and the environment you're in.
 The openings are only a few millimeters wide, and when you make them, they're crafted from thin pieces of special cane.
 Furthermore, the cane on reeds is measured in nanometers, not millimeters!

-5 Western Concert Flute The flute is a family of musical instruments in the woodwind group.
-Unlike woodwind instruments with reeds, a flute is an aerophone or reedless wind instrument that produces its sound from the flow of air across an opening.
+The flute is a family of musical instruments in the woodwind group.
+Unlike other woodwind instruments that use reeds, a flute produces sound by directing air across an opening.
+It is one of the oldest musical instruments in the world, with examples dating back thousands of years.

-7 Bagpipes Bagpipes are a wind instrument using enclosed reeds fed from a constant reservoir of air in the form of a bag.
+Bagpipes are a type of wind instrument that use enclosed reeds fed from a constant reservoir of air in the form of a bag.
+They are traditionally associated with Scottish and Irish music, though different types of bagpipes are found in cultures across Europe, the Middle East, and parts of Asia.
+The Great... read more

 I think it's telling that obscure instruments, such as the bagpipes and oboe, end up on this list.